-The venue for the first session is KBG 12.
+The venue for the first session is KBG 10.
 This lecture theatre is in the Kemmy Business School on the main UL campus (adjacent to the Schumann Building on the UL campus map).
 Turn right on entering the KBS from the Fountain side or turn left entering from the Car park side.
 The room is then on the left on the ground floor.
+Room KBG 14 is at the other end of the corridor on the ground floor.

 |Date||Room||7.00 – 10.00 pm|